mateisorin52/review-app-monorepo/README.md

 -- Mobile app (React Native) - mobile-app

 ## Running the apps
 * while in mero-assignment-monorepo run 'npm install' (node_modules are global)
+NOTE: in case of symlink no working, cd into apps/mobile app and run 'npm install'

 - api - run 'npx nx serve api' ( a .env with DATABASE_URL='conn_string' needs to be created )